HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

 <!-- ***********************************************************-->
-## Step 12 - Programmer 2 merges the pull request :+1:
+## Step 12 - Programmer B merges the pull request :+1:

-1. Programmer 2 [merges the pull request](https://help.github.com/articles/merging-a-pull-request/#merging-a-pull-request-on-github) on GitHub.com.
+1. Programmer B [merges the pull request](https://help.github.com/articles/merging-a-pull-request/#merging-a-pull-request-on-github) on GitHub.com.

   <img src="images/pull-request-tab.png" width="500" height="auto" alt="pull request tab button">

-2. Programmer 2 opens the live website on GitHub pages to double check that the spelling mistake has been corrected.
+2. Programmer B opens the live website on GitHub pages to double check that the spelling mistake has been corrected.
 Go to the repository settings on Github and scroll down until you find Github Pages title.
 Select the master branch as the source and save, and you'll then see the URL where the live website is.

 <img src="images/2step12GitFlow.png" width="250" height="auto" alt="repo visual after step 1">

 <!-- ***********************************************************-->
-## Step 13 - Programmer 2 switches to `master` branch, pulls the remote `master` branch, tries to merge it into `update-class-heading` branch and :collision: resolves merge conflicts :collision:
+## Step 13 - Programmer B switches to `master` branch, pulls the remote `master` branch, tries to merge it into `update-class-heading` branch and :collision: resolves merge conflicts :collision:

-1. Programmer 2 switches to `master` branch.
+1. Programmer B switches to `master` branch.

   ```sh
   $ git checkout master
   ```

-2. Programmer 2 [pulls](https://git-scm.com/docs/git-pull) the remote `master` branch to make sure that the latest version of the project is available locally.
+2. Programmer B [pulls](https://git-scm.com/docs/git-pull) the remote `master` branch to make sure that the latest version of the project is available locally.

   ```sh
   $ git pull origin master